PTegmark/Scratch-GANPaint/README.md

 6. OPTIONAL BUT RECOMMENDED: If you would like to use the blocks playground to work on your field type (this will save you a lot of time; see the section of this document entitled "The blocks playground" for more information), you will also need to register your field as part of a block within the blocks playground.
 To do so for the ganpaint field type, I made changes to the files "scratch-blocks/blocks_vertical/default_toolbox.js" and to "scratch-blocks/blocks_vertical/extensions.js", as can be seen here: [https://github.com/PTegmark/scratch-blocks/commit/3aa5429b884c49426b8f7c9bcd9120f0e7de0018](https://github.com/PTegmark/scratch-blocks/commit/3aa5429b884c49426b8f7c9bcd9120f0e7de0018).

-Or, should you however have trouble viewing my changes using this link, here is a written description of what I did:
+Or, should you however have trouble viewing my changes using that link, here is a written description of what I did:

 First, I added the following lines to "scratch-blocks/blocks_vertical/default_toolbox.js":